What to Do When Your RPA Vendor Doubles the Price

 What changes with computer use agents

-- ●No brittle selectors to maintain, reducing the rebuild backlog
+- ●No brittle selectors or object mappings to maintain

-- ●Follows a standard operating procedure written in plain English
+- ●Follows your SOPs written in plain English with no flowchart bots to build

 How to move without the risk